uwdata/mosaic/docs/why-mosaic/index.md

 The figure below shows render times for static plots over increasing dataset sizes.
 Mosaic provides faster results, often by one or more orders of magnitude.
 DuckDB-WASM in the browser fares well, though is limited (compared to a DuckDB server) by WebAssembly's lack of parallel processing.
-[VegaFusion](https://vegafusion.io/) performs server-side optimization for _bars_ and _2D histograms_, but otherwise provided results identical to Vega-Lite.
+[VegaFusion](https://vegafusion.io/) performs server-side optimization for _bars_ and _2D histograms_, but otherwise provides results identical to Vega-Lite.

 <svg xmlns="http://www.w3.org/2000/svg" class="plot-why" fill="currentColor" font-family="system-ui, sans-serif" font-size="10" text-anchor="middle" viewBox="0 0 800 115">
   <g aria-label="facet" transform="translate(2,0)">